simolus3/drift/docs/docs/schema.md

 ## Primary Keys

-Every table in a relational database needs a primary key - a column or set of columns that uniquely identifies each row.
+Every table in a relational database needs a primary key - a column (or set of columns) that uniquely identifies each row.

-By default, Drift will use a single auto-incrementing integer column as the primary key.
-You can override this behavior by setting a custom primary key.
+This is the recommended way to define a primary key for a table:

 ```dart
 class Superheros extends Table {